Sashina Vignes Waran: First injury and return to competition

-On March 28, 2015 during a quarterfinal round of the Orléans Masters Tournament, she suffered a complete rupture of the anterior cruciate ligament, medial collateral and medial patellar retinaculum in her left leg, requiring surgery.
-This happened successfully on April 10, 2015.
+On 28 March 2015, during a quarterfinal round of the Orléans Masters Tournament, she suffered a complete rupture of the anterior cruciate ligament, medial collateral and medial patellar retinaculum in her left leg, requiring surgery.
+This happened successfully on 10 April 2015.
 Sashina Vignes Waran resumed training in June of the same year, despite using crutches.

 During her closure, Sashina Vignes Waran signed an image contract with the French division of the insurance company MetLife until the end of 2016.
 As part of the performance pact initiated by the Ministry of City, Youth and Sports, this contract aims to guarantee a long-term professional retraining within this company.
 She declared, for 20 minutes every day that she wished to integrate "the communication department" of the company.

 After 7 months absence, Sashina Vignes Waran returned to international competition in October 2015, on the occasion of the Bitburger Open 2015 in Saarbrücken.
 She hoped to return to her best level for the European Championship in April 2016 and by achieving qualification for the Olympic Games in Rio de Janeiro by remaining the best French in the women's singles world ranking at the end of that qualifying period.
 In January 2016 she made an appeal for donations of 4000 € online through the crowdfunding platform Sponsorise.me.
 This amount should have enabled her to fund her travels to numerous tournaments around the world to qualify for that Summer Olympics in Rio de Janeiro.

 Second injury and return to competition

 After a poor reception, Sashina Vignes Waran suffered another knee injury during the final of the 2016 French Badminton Championship, forcing her to retire.
 She was forced to be absent from the field for at least two months and was unable to compete in the 2016 Summer Olympics.
 “Every morning I got up for that, it's like it was taken from me.
 Now I need some time."
 She explains on this subject at the microphone of France Bleu Alsace.

-Then on January 7, 2017 Sashina Vignes Waran made a winning comeback, after an 11-month absence, by winning in doubles partnering Olga Morozova, at a meeting of the French Interclub Badminton Championship between ASPTT Strasbourg and US Talence Badminton.
+Then on 7 January 2017 Sashina Vignes Waran made a winning comeback, after an 11-month absence, by winning in doubles partnering Olga Morozova, at a meeting of the French Interclub Badminton Championship between ASPTT Strasbourg and US Talence Badminton.
 She announced in February 2017 that she had not given up on her Olympic dream and still wanted to represent France at the Olympic Games in Tokyo.
 This did not materialize.

 However, she has since withdrawn from training and continued to play a bit in Interclubs and in some international competitions.
 “I had to make a cut", she explained in May 2019.

 Personal life

-She got married in July 2019 to Simon Discher and gave birth to a son Lukas in May 2020.
+She got married in July 2019 to Philipp Discher and gave birth to a son Lukas in May 2020.